Last updated: June 5, 2026

 RecordFlow integrates with the following third-party services:

-• Resend (Resend, Inc.): Transactional email delivery for archive notifications.
+- Resend (Resend, Inc.): Transactional email delivery for account, archive, and offboarding notifications.
 When email notifications are enabled, Resend receives your email address and name for email delivery.
 Resend does not receive your recordings, OAuth tokens, or other credentials.
 Subject to Resend's Privacy Policy

 5. Google API Services User Data Policy